 The tradition is attributed to Anna, the Duchess of Bedford, who in the 1840s, started inviting friends to join her for an additional afternoon meal to fill the gap between lunch and dinner, which was served later in the evening.
 The trend quickly caught on among other socialites.

+High tea, contrary to what the name might suggest to those unfamiliar with the term, is not a fancier version of an afternoon tea.
 Instead, high tea originated among the British working class, during the 19th century, and was a filling meal that was typically served when workers returned home at the end of the day, around 6 p.m.

-It was essentially a dinner or main meal and was considered an early meal as it was served around 5 or 6 o'clock whereas the richer folk [being full from their afternoon tea leisure's!] would be dining later around 7.30-9pm and this could extend late into the evening.
+It was essentially a dinner or main meal and was considered an early meal as it was served around 5 or 6 o'clock whereas the richer folk [being full from their afternoon tea leisure's!] would be dining later around 7.30-9pm and this could extend very late into the evening.

-Over time and especially outside of the UK, the term "high tea" has often been used to describe elaborate versions of an afternoon tea, possibly due to the assumption that "high" sounds more elite or formal.
+Over time and especially outside of the UK, the term "high tea" has often been used to describe fancy versions of an afternoon tea, possibly due to the assumption that "high" sounds more elite or formal.

 In modern times, some parts of Britain refer to the main dinner as tea-time and this may hark back to the times when it was known as a high-tea.